 - Margin lending/User lending (fluctuating rates)

 Poloniex is the exchange I first started on and I’ve been using it for over a year.
 The main problem with Poloniex is that the support is fucking terrible – it can take weeks to get a response.
 Another frustrating part about dealing with Poloniex is the exchanges desire to seem to want to pay taxes.
 Cryptocurrency trading exchanges like Poloniex and Bittrex are dealing with compliance tax issues by the US government.

 These additional regulations and yellow tape are forcing US residents to trade on cryptocurrency exchange platforms that are not based in the USA (mostly China or Korea).

 For this reason, I say keep it easy.
-Skip on anything-US based, and stick to Binance and KUCOIN.
+Skip on anything-US based, and stick to Binance.

 - Located in Israel